CDT Gear List 2025

 Best Ultralight Quilts for the Continental Divide Trail

 Ultralight Sleeping Quilts are very popular among ultralight thru hikers.
-In many situations they are a better lightweight alternative to a heavier sleeping bag.
+In many situations, they are a better lightweight alternative to a heavier sleeping bag.
 But they have limitations in really cold weather.
-In fact, I would not recommend an ultralight quilt for the CDT.
+I would not recommend an ultralight quilt for the CDT.
 In very cold weather several degrees below freezing a sleeping bag is more efficient at keeping you warm.
-If you choose to take a Quilt on the CDT, Here are a list of very highly recommended ultralight quilts for the CDT.
+If you choose to take a Quilt on the CDT, Here is a list of very highly recommended ultralight quilts for the CDT.

 Honestly, any of the quilts mentioned above will be great on the CDT.
 It is important to understand that the CDT is a very cold trail and backpacking quilts are not as good as sleeping bags in very cold temperatures below freezing.
 If you sleep cold then definitely consider a sleeping bag instead.